 Dr. Susitna Banerjee

 Dr. Banerjee is a family doctor who has been meditating for many years.
 She has focused on mindfulness in healthcare for the last several years due to the growing research on its potential impact on stress management, mental health, pain and many other conditions.
 Her sessions are a great way to practice as a community whether you are a beginner or a seasoned meditator.
-Each session involves a short introduction, meditation and a short follow-up discussion.
+Each session involves a short introduction, meditation and a short closing discussion addressing any questions, concerns, and/or sharing of experiences.

 Learn more about Dr. Susitna